99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 7. Hands-on continuous integration
 ## Conclusion

 This concludes the first part of our workshop.
 We did a lot of things here and learned a lot of stuffs.
 We have succesfully completed continuous integration part of our CI / CD workshop.

+## What's next ?

-In next article, i will be showing you how you can do the continuous delivery and deployment (CD) side of things on kubernetes.
+In next article, I will be showing you how you can do the continuous delivery and deployment (CD) on kubernetes.

-Please share it with your friends if you liked what you learned today.
+#### Please share it with your friends if you liked what you learned today.
 We aim of this is to educate everyone on devops practices starting with CI / CD.

 ### Congratulations on the hard work, here are some cookie for you.... :)